Tourist tax

 What is it?

-The municipality levies tourist tax because tourists use facilities in the municipality.
-Entrepreneurs who offer accommodation to tourists pay the tourist tax.
+The municipality collects a tourist tax because tourists make use of facilities within the municipality.
+Business owners who provide lodging for tourists are required to pay the tourist tax.

-If you offer accommodation in your hotel, bed & breakfast, vacation home, or campsite, you will receive a tourist tax assessment.
-You can pass this amount on to the tourist staying with you.
+If you offer accommodations at your hotel, bed and breakfast, vacation home, or campground, you will receive a tourist tax bill.
+You may pass this amount on to the guest staying with you.

-If your guests live in the same municipality as your business, you do not have to pay tourist tax for your guests.
+If your guests live in the same municipality as your business, you do not have to pay a tourist tax for them.

-If you provide a berth or vessel, you will receive a water tourism tax assessment.
+If you make a berth or vessel available, you will receive a water tourism tax bill.

 What should I do?

-If you rent out accommodation, you will receive an email in the second quarter of each year asking you to complete the tourist tax return form.
-You can use the return form for this purpose.
+If you rent out a property, you will receive an email in the second quarter of each year asking you to fill out the tourist tax return form.
+You can use the return form provided for this purpose.

-Starting in May, we will send out tourist tax invoices.
-These are based on the number of overnight stays reported on the declaration form.
+Starting in May, we will send out the tourist tax invoices.
+These are based on the number of overnight stays reported on the tax return form.

-You are required to keep a night register.
-In this register, you must record:
+You are required to maintain a night log.
+In this log, you must record:

-- initials, last name, place of residence, date of birth, nationality, and
+- initials, last name, city of residence, date of birth, nationality, and

 passport number of the guest - date of arrival and departure

-We have created a sample night register for you to use.
+We have created a sample night log for you to use.

-If you disagree with the assessment, you can lodge an objection.
+If you disagree with the tax assessment, you can file an objection.
 Include the assessment number in your objection and explain why you disagree.

-Send your objection to the municipality within 6 weeks of the date on the tax assessment notice.
+Please send your objection to the municipality within 6 weeks of the date shown on the tax assessment notice.

 The tourist tax is€2.34per night.
 This is the rate per person per night (2026).

-There is no minimum age for the tourist tax.
-Every person who is not registered in the municipality, regardless of age, is liable for tourist tax.
+There is no minimum age requirement for the tourist tax.
+Any person who is not registered with the municipality, regardless of age, is required to pay the tourist tax.